Civic Center (Facility Rentals)

 Eligibility for DOR services is determined by the DOR office and is based on the existence of a disability that results in a substantial impediment to employment.
 Apply to the:

 1701 Pacific Avenue, Suite 120

 Oxnard, CA 93033

 A Department of Rehabilitation counselor is also available for appointments on campus in the Educational Assistance Center for Ventura College students only.
 Call (805) 289-6300 for information.

 957 Faulkner Road, Suite 106, Santa Paula

 Monday–Thursday: 8:00 a.m. to 8:30 p.m.

 VCEC offers student services to all Ventura College students and prospective students.
-Bilingual (English/Spanish) staff, including a full-time Academic Counselor and Student Services Assistant are on site to assist students with educational planning, admissions, and registration.
+Bilingual (English/Spanish) staff, including full-time Academic Counselors and Student Services Assistant are on site to assist students with educational planning, admissions, and registration.
 Additional services include financial aid assistance, MyVCCCD student portal support, payments, Career Center advising, and Student Health Center resources.